 At any time at or prior to the Effective Time, to the extent legally allowed, either of Ansan or Discovery, without approval of the stockholders of such company, may waive compliance with any of the agreements or conditions contained in the Merger Agreement for the benefit of such company.
-Although no agreement has been reached between Ansan and Discovery as to the prospective waiver of any provision of the Merger Agreement, it is likely the parties would waive conditions to the Merger of relatively minor significance, if such conditions could not be practicably fulfilled, rather than terminate the Merger Agreement and forego the expected benefits of the Merger.
+No agreement has been reached between Ansan and Discovery as to the prospective waiver of any provision of the Merger Agreement.
+However, it appears likely that Discovery will waive the requirement that a determination be made prior to the Closing Time that the Combined Company will satisfy all NASDAQ listing requirements since it will be impossible to determine prior to the Closing whether listing requirements relating to the trading price of the Combined Company's common stock will be capable of being satisfied.
+In addition, it is likely the parties would waive conditions to the Merger of relatively minor significance, if such conditions could not be practicably fulfilled, rather than terminate the Merger Agreement and forego the expected benefits of the Merger.
 Without limitation of the foregoing, the failure of a party to the Merger Agreement to be able to restate its capitalization representations set forth in the Merger Agreement due to the issuance, subsequent to the execution of the Merger Agreement, of regularly scheduled option compensation to directors would likely be waived.